-Predictability is critical for the security.
+Predictability is critical for security.
 I will explain this later in the article.

 Fragility : In a complex networks, change in one piece of the network can break the entire system.

 I think layering is a nice example to explain fragility.
-I use layering term for the underlay and overlay networks here.
+I use layering terms for the underlay and overlay networks here.

-Protocol interactions is the source of complexity, it creates fragility and to make the network more robust you add new set of features (in this example LDP-IGP Synchronization or Session protection).
+Protocol interactions are the source of complexity, it creates fragility and to make the network more robust you add a new set of features (in this example LDP-IGP Synchronization or Session protection).
 Added each feature increases the overall complexity.

-Michael Behringer who is one of the lead engineer in network complexity research through an intelligent idea to visualise network complexity as a cube.
+Michael Behringer who is one of the lead engineers in network complexity research through an intelligent idea to visualize network complexity as a cube.

-Most of the networks including Enterprises and Service providers had a second complexity model which is shown below in the beginning of the Internet.
+Most of the networks including Enterprises and Service providers had a second complexity model which is shown below at the beginning of the Internet.
 Small physical network, less network management but mostly operated by humans.